Harold Cooper (baseball): Columbus Clippers

 In 1977, Cooper persuaded his fellow commissioners to purchase and renovate the stadium, which was renamed Franklin County Stadium.
 The renamed Columbus Clippers returned from Charleston, with the county taking the unique step of buying the affiliate itself from the Pittsburgh Pirates for $25,000.
 The gamble paid off; as of 2016, Forbes valued the team at $41 million, and the team made a profit for the county of $1.33 million in 2015.

 While still serving as a County Commissioner, Cooper became president of the International League in 1978, a post he held for 12 years.
 From 1988 to 1989, he served as commissioner of the Triple-A Alliance, an interleague partnership between the International League and American Association.
-In 1984, the old ballpark he watching being built as a child was renamed Cooper Stadium in recognition of his contributions to baseball in Columbus.
+In 1984, the old ballpark he watched being built as a child was renamed Cooper Stadium in recognition of his contributions to baseball in Columbus.
 When the Clippers outgrew Cooper Stadium in 2009, they erected a statue of Cooper, entitled The Father of Columbus Baseball, at the main entrance of their new home, Huntington Park.